SpawN005/angular-food-delivery-app/README.md

 # Angular Food Delivery Application Design

 ## This application is not completed yet.
-A small attempt to make n Food delivery app user interface in Angular.
+A small attempt to make a Food delivery app user interface in Angular.